premiscale/premiscale/README.md

 # PremiScale

-The PremiScale Kubernetes controller brings autoscaling to on-premise infrastructure.
+PremiScale brings autoscaling to on-premise infrastructure, with a particular focus on integrating with the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler).

 ```shell
 $ premiscale --help